vlang/v/doc/docs.md

 An overview of the module must be placed in the first comment right after the module's name.

-To generate documentation, run `v doc path/to/module` (TODO this is temporarily disabled).
+To generate documentation use vdoc, for example `v doc net.http`.

 ## Profiling